upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-6/index.rst

 6.2.1 Why is skin preparation important?
 ==============================================

-Proper skin preparation is crucial before recording any biopotential signal be it Electrocardiography (ECG), Electromyography (EMG), Electroencephalography (EEG), or Electrooculography (EOG).
+Proper skin preparation is crucial before recording any biopotential signal whether it is Electrocardiography (ECG), Electromyography (EMG), Electroencephalography (EEG), or Electrooculography (EOG).

 - **Clean skin surface**: Removes dead skin cells, oils, & other substances that increase skin impedance.
-- **Improve impedance**: Improves the conduction of electrical signals from the body to the recording equipment and minimizes impedance.
+- **Reduce skin impedance**: Improves the conduction of electrical signals from the body to the recording equipment and reduces impedance.
 - **Electrode-skin contact**: Ensures optimal contact between the electrodes and the skin surface.
 - **Signal quality**: Enhances the overall quality of recorded signals, providing clear & reliable data for analysis & improves the ability to capture subtle variations in biopotential signals.
-- **Consistency in recordings**: Reduces variability in signal quality, making it easier to make any Human-Computer Interface (HCI), Brain-Computer Interface (BCI) project or a real-world application.
+- **Consistency in recordings**: Reduces variability in signal quality, making it easier to make any Human-Computer Interface (HCI) and Brain-Computer Interface (BCI) projects or a real-world application.
 - **Long term adhesion**: Facilitates long-term adhesion & stable placement of electrodes to the skin during extended signal monitoring.

 6.2.2 Steps to follow
 ============================

-You can follow the steps given below to do the skin preparation properly :
+You can follow the steps given below to perform proper skin preparation:

 Step 1: Identify the targeted area
 --------------------------------------------------